-- (1) An individual who serves as a mediator under this part-- - (i) May not be an employee of the SEA or the HA that is involved in the education or care of the child; and - (ii) Must not have a personal or professional interest that conflicts with the person's objectivity. - (2) A person who otherwise qualifies as a mediator is not an employee of an HA or State agency described under §300.228 solely because he or she is paid by the agency to serve as a mediator.
+- (i) May not be an employee of the SEA or the HA that is involved in the education or care of the child; and - (ii) Must not have a personal or professional interest that conflicts with the person's objectivity.
+(2) A person who otherwise qualifies as a mediator is not an employee of an HA or State agency described under §300.228 solely because he or she is paid by the agency to serve as a mediator.